-Proposal 3-Approval of Amendment to the 2015 Stock Plan.
+Proposal 5-Approval of Amendment to the 2015 Stock Plan.
 Approval of this proposal requires the affirmative vote of a majority of the votes properly cast for and against such matter.
 You may vote "FOR," "AGAINST" or "ABSTAIN" from voting on this proposal.
 If you abstain from voting on this matter, your shares will not be counted as "votes cast" with respect to such matter, and the abstention will have no effect on the proposal.
-Broker non-votes will not be counted as "votes cast" and will therefore have no effect on the proposal.
+Broker nonvotes will not be counted as "votes cast" and will therefore have no effect on the proposal.

-Proposal 4-Approval of Increase in Authorized Common Stock.
+Proposal 6-Approval of Increase in Authorized Common Stock.
 Approval of this proposal requires the affirmative vote of a majority of the shares of common stock outstanding and entitled to vote on the Record Date.
 You may vote "FOR," "AGAINST" or "ABSTAIN" from voting on this proposal.
 If you abstain from voting on this matter, it will have the same effect as a vote "AGAINST" the proposal.
-The NYSE has advised us that Proposal 4 is considered to be a discretionary item, and your broker will be able to vote on this proposal even if it does not receive instructions from you, so we do not anticipate any broker non-votes in connection with Proposal 4.
+The NYSE has advised us that Proposal 6 is considered to be a discretionary item, and your broker will be able to vote on this proposal even if it does not receive instructions from you, so we do not anticipate any broker non-votes in connection with Proposal 6.
+If any broker non-votes occur, they will have the same effect as a vote "AGAINST" the proposal.

-Proposal 5-Approval of the Authorization to Adjourn the Annual Meeting, if Necessary.
+Proposal 7-Approval of the Authorization to Adjourn the Annual Meeting, if Necessary.
 Approval of this proposal requires the affirmative vote of a majority of the votes properly cast for and against such matter.
 You may vote "FOR," "AGAINST" or "ABSTAIN" from voting on this proposal.
 If you abstain from voting on this matter, your shares will not be counted as "votes cast" with respect to such matter, and the abstention will have no effect on the proposal.
-Broker non-votes will not be counted as "votes cast" and will therefore have no effect on the proposal.
+The NYSE has advised us that Proposal 7 is considered to be a discretionary item, and your broker will be able to vote on this proposal even if it does not receive instructions from you, so we do not anticipate any broker non-votes in connection with Proposal 7.

 We request that you vote your shares by proxy by mail, over the Internet, or by telephone.
 If you choose to vote by mail, your shares will be voted in accordance with your voting instructions if the proxy card is received prior to the Annual Meeting.
-If you sign and return your proxy card but do not give voting instructions, your shares will be voted FOR: (i) the election of each of the Company's two nominees as directors; (ii) the ratification of the appointment of Ernst & Young LLP as the independent registered public accounting firm for the Company for the fiscal year ending December 31, 2020; (iii) an amendment to the 2015 Stock Plan to increase the number of shares of common stock reserved for issuance thereunder by 350,000 shares; (iv) the increase in the authorized shares of common stock from 10,714,286 to 21,425,000 shares; (v) the adjournment of the Annual Meeting, if necessary; and (vi) as the proxy holders deem advisable, in their discretion, on other matters that may properly come before the Annual Meeting.
+If you sign and return your proxy card but do not give voting instructions, your shares will be voted FOR: (i) the election of each of the Company's two nominees as directors; (ii) the ratification of the appointment of Ernst & Young LLP as the independent registered public accounting firm for the Company for the fiscal year ending December 31, 2021; (iii) the compensation of the Company's named executive officers; (iv) the frequency of the vote on executive compensation of every one year; (v) the amendment to the 2015 Stock Plan; (vi) the increase in the authorized shares of common stock from 21,425,000 to 42,500,000 shares; (vii) the adjournment of the Annual Meeting, if necessary; and (viii) as the proxy holders deem advisable, in their discretion, on other matters that may properly come before the Annual Meeting.